-Distribution: Chihuahua chub is native to the Mimbres, Guzmán, and Bustillos basins of southwest New Mexico and northwest Chihuahua (Smith and Miller 1986; Miller 2006).
+Distribution: Chihuahua chub is native to the Mimbres, Guzmán, and Bustillos basins of southwest New Mexico and northwest Chihuahua, Mexico (Smith and Miller 1986; Miller 2006).
 It generally occurs in stream and ciénega habitats and almost always occurs in deep pool habitats associated with instream cover such as uprooted trees (Propst and Stefferud 1994).
 In New Mexico, Chihuahua chub was limited mainly to a 15 km reach of the Mimbres River and associated spring habitats (Propst 1999).
 Recent surveys indicate Chihuahua chub range is expanding, both upstream and downstream, of previously occupied reaches (NMDGF files).

 Current Status: Chihuahua chub was state listed as endangered in New Mexico in 1976 and was federally listed as threatened in 1983 (USFWS 1983).
 A federal recovery plan for the species has been approved (USFWS 1986).
 Chihuahua chub has declined significantly throughout its native range (Propst and Stefferud 1994).
 In Chihuahua, it was found mainly in remote stream reaches where there was little or no modification of habitat by human activities and nonnative predatory fishes were absent.
 Stream reaches in the Guzmán Basin in the early 1990s are now void of the species (R.L.
 Mayden, pers. com.).
 Ash-laden flows from the 1995 Pigeon Fire reduced Chihuahua chub abundance in the Mimbres River substantially.
-Non-native predatory fish, including brown trout, rainbow trout, and largemouth bass, have been eradicated from the river by flooding and ash flows resulting from the Silver Fire in 2013.
+Non-native predatory fish, including brown trout, rainbow trout, and largemouth bass, were eradicated from the river by flooding and ash flows resulting from the Silver Fire in 2013.
+Rainbow trout were captured again in the river in low numbers starting in 2020.
+This may have been due to unauthorized relocation of these fish from nearby Bear Canyon Reservoir.
+One individual was captured in the fall of 2020, 5 were captured in 2021, and 3 were captured in 2022 (NMDGF files).
+The last rainbow trout were captured in June 2022, just before flooding and ash flows from the Black Fire occurred in the river.
+These post-fire effects appear to have eradicated rainbow trout from the Mimbres River.